seattlerb/hoe/README.txt

 * Branches the release in our perforce server. (via hoe-seattlerb plugin)
 * Performs sanity checks to ensure the release has integrity. (hoe-seattlerb)
 * Packages into gem and tarballs.
-* Uploads the packages to rubyforge.
+* Uploads the packages to rubygems.org.
-* Posts news of the release to rubyforge and my blog.
+* Posts news of the release my blog.
-* Sends an announcement email. (hoe-seattlerb)
+* Sends an announcement email. (via the hoe-seattlerb plugin gem)

 That `VERSION=x.y.z` is there as a last-chance sanity check that you know what you're releasing.
 You'd be surprised how blurry eyed/brained